 - Wage Earner Protection Program (WEPP) - a program to reimburse workers for unpaid wages, vacation pay, severance pay and termination pay owed when their employer goes out of business

 - Work-Sharing - an adjustment program to help employers and employees avoid temporary layoffs when there is a reduction in the normal level of business activity that is beyond the control of the employer

-Information on Federal Employment Standards is available through the Labour Program at Human Resources and Skills Development Canada.
+Information on Federal Employment Standards is available through the Labour Program at Employment and Social Development Canada.
 The Federal Employment Standards apply to all federally regulated businesses and industries.

 Businesses that are not federally regulated are governed by the employment standards of their province of operation.
 Provincial employment standards are regulated by the respective provincial or territorial ministries of labour as follows:

 - Newfoundland and Labrador - Labour Relations Agency

 - Prince Edward Island - Department of Environment, Labour and Justice

 - Nova Scotia - Department of Labour and Advanced Education

 - New Brunswick - Ministry of Post-Secondary Education, Training and Labour

 - Québec - Commission des normes du travail